Argentina restarts talks with Pfizer into buying its coronavirus vaccine

 The South American country with a population of about 45 million is going through its second wave of coronavirus infections and has had more than 60,000 COVID-19 deaths so far.

-Argentina is distributing Russia's Sputnik V vaccine as well as doses from China's Sinopharm (1099.HK), the Serum Institute of India, and the UN-led COVAX program.
+Argentina is distributing Russia’s Sputnik V vaccine as well as doses from China’s Sinopharm, the Serum Institute of India, and the UN-led COVAX program.

 President Alberto Fernandez intensified restrictions in the middle of the month to try to contain the infection rate.